 How the Brokpa tribe’s thousands of years of practising veganism are coming to an end due to climate change.

 In the rugged inhospitable terrain of the Himalayan foothills lies a fertile valley in Ladakh, India providing sanctuary to the Brokpa tribe.
-Tashi Namgyal, who served as a teacher in one of the Brokpa villages, tells The Vegan Review that the definition of Brokpa is “people moving from place to place with their cattle in search of pasture”.
+Tashi Namgyal, who served as a teacher in one of the Brokpa villages, told Reach Ladakh Bulletin that the definition of Brokpa is “people moving from place to place with their cattle in search of pasture”.

 The transhumant, nomadic Brokpa tribe settled on the slopes high above the Indus river and called themselves “Minaro”, meaning Aryan.
 They claim to be the direct descendants of Alexander the Great and believe themselves to be pure Aryans, so much so that they have not only kept their stories alive through their traditions, but have also tried to preserve their ancestry and genetic uniqueness by forgoing relationships with individuals outside the tribe by way of kinship and marriage.